Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Experiments

-\paragraph{Data Generation Process.} We use the synthetic data generation procedure proposed by~\citet{lorch2022amortized} to generate SCMs in our empirical study, as it offers a wide variety of SCMs, making it ideal for amortized training.
-We have the option to sample graphs as per the following schemes: Erods-Renyi~\citep{erdds1959random}, scale-free models~\citep{barabasi1999emergence}, Watts-Strogatz~\citep{watts1998collective}, and stochastic block models~\citep{holland1983stochastic}.
-To sample noise variables, we can choose from either the gaussian or laplace distribution where variances are sampled randomly.
-Further, we can control the complexity of causal relationships: either we set them to be linear (LIN) functions randomly sampled, or use random fourier features (RFF) for generating random non-linear causal relationships.
-We construct two distribution of SCMs $\Pin$, and $\Pout$, which vary based on the choice for sampling causal graphs, noise variables, and causal relationships.
-The classification aids in understanding the creation of train and test datasets. \begin{itemize} \item \textbf{In Distribution ($\Pin$):} We sample causal graphs using the Erods-Renyi and scale-free models schemes.
-Noise variables are sampled from the gaussian distribution, and we allow for both LIN and RFF causal relationships. \item \textbf{Out of Distribution ($\Pout$):} Causal graphs are drawn from Watts-Strogatz and stochastic block models schemes.
-Noise variables follow the laplace distribution, and both the LIN and RFF cases are used to sample functions.
-However, the parameters of these distributions are sampled from a different range as compared to $\Pin$ to create a distribution shift. \end{itemize}
+\paragraph{Data Generation Process.} We use the synthetic data generation procedure proposed by~\citet{lorch2022amortized} to generate SCMs as this framework supports a wide variety of SCMs, making it well-suited for amortized training.
+It allows sampling of graphs from different schemes and noise variables from diverse distributions.
+Further, we can also control the complexity of causal mechanisms, choosing between linear (\textit{LIN}) functions or random fourier features (\textit{RFF}) for non-linear causal mechanisms.
+We construct two distribution of SCMs, $\Pin$, and $\Pout$, which vary based on the choice for sampling causal graphs, noise variables, and causal relationships, see~\Cref{app:avici-exp-setup-details} for more details.

-\paragraph{Training Datasets.} We randomly sample SCMs from the $\Pin$ distribution, and we restrict the total nodes of each SCM to be $d=20$ nodes.
-From each of these SCMs, we extract the causal graph $\gG$ and further generate $n_{\text{train}}=400$ observations to obtain $\dx$.
-This procedure is used for generating the training datasets for both amortized training of the dataset encoder and Cond-FiP.
-In total, we generate $\simeq 4e6$ SCMs to train our models.
+\textbf{Training Datasets.} We randomly sample$\simeq 4e6$ SCMs from the $\Pin$ distribution, each with $d=20$ total nodes.
+From each SCM, we extract the causal graph $\gG$ and generate $n_{\text{train}}=400$ observations to obtain $\dx$.
+This procedure is used to generate training data both the dataset encoder and Cond-FiP, with each epoch containing $\simeq 400$ randomly generated datasets.